The Most Livable Cities in China – Index

 - Great for: History, culture, economic prosperity, classical gardens and canals

-In Suzhou one can find a nice mix of new and old.
-Modern high-tech developments jut up against working class neighborhoods.
-One night you can enjoy the street food of the city while the following day enjoy lunch at one of the city’s many Western restaurants.
+In Suzhou, one can find a nice mix of new and old.
+Modern high-tech developments jut up against working-class neighborhoods.
+One night you can enjoy the street food of the city while the following day enjoys lunch at one of the city’s many Western restaurants.

 - Province: Guangxi

 - GDP per capita: CNY 31,774 (USD 4,831)

 The primary reason one would want to live in Guilin is because of the breathtaking scenery and its status as a backpacker’s hub and one of the most popular tourist destinations in China.
 Guilin is for those who can never get enough of exploring the outdoors and the surrounding countryside.